e1iasm/NY-Citi-Bike-Analysis/README.md

 ## Files

-- `Citi Bike Final Presentation.pdf`: This is a PowerPoint presentation documenting the data analysis process and the findings of the project.
+- `Citi Bike Final Presentation.pdf`: This is a slide presentation documenting the data analysis process and the findings of the project.
 - `README.md`: This file provides information about the repository and the project.
 - `New York Citi Bikes_Raw Data.xlsx`: This Excel file contains the raw data used for the analysis.